-1) The Problem with Ward Averages
+1) The problem with ward averages

 Averages hide composition effects: a shift in layout mix or vintage can move the mean without any real price change.
 Neighborhood borders are porous; commuter time and line access dominate more than ward lines.

-2) The Station as a Micro-Market
+2) The station as a micro-market

 Each station’s reach defines a natural catchment.
-We normalize comps by walking minutes and building ageto compare assets fairly across the network.
+We normalize comps by walking minutes andbuilding age to compare assets fairly across the network.

-Price_per_m² = P₀ × e^(−β × WalkMinutes), adjusted for vintage and layout.
+Core idea: Price per m² = P₀ × e^(−β × WalkMinutes), adjusted for vintage and layout.

-- Spot mispricings vs. distance-decay fair values.
+- Spot mispricings vs distance-decay fair values.

 - Quantify “age drag” and time-to-refurbishment.